Rwanda national football team

-The Rwanda national football team represents Rwanda in international football and is controlled by the Rwandese Association Football Federation, the governing body of football in Rwanda, and competes as a member of the Confederation of African Football (CAF), as well as the Council for East and Central Africa Football Associations (CECAFA), a CAF sub-confederation that governs football in East and Central Africa.
+The Rwanda national football team represents Rwanda in international football and is controlled by the Rwandan Football Federation, the governing body of football in Rwanda, and competes as a member of the Confederation of African Football (CAF), as well as the Council for East and Central Africa Football Associations (CECAFA), a CAF sub-confederation that governs football in East and Central Africa.
 The team bears the nickname Amavubi (Kinyarwanda for The Wasps), and primarily plays its home games at the Stade Amahoro in Kigali, the nation's capital.
 They have never qualified for a World Cup finals, and reached their only Africa Cup of Nations in 2004.

 History

 Rwanda qualified for its first ever Africa Cup of Nations in the 2004 edition.
 At the tournament, they lost their opening match 2–1 to Tunisia before winning their first ever point in the competition after a 1–1 draw against Guinea.
 Rwanda went on to beat DR Congo in their final group match by a 1–0 scoreline, but it wasn't enough, as elsewhere in the group, Guinea and Tunisia drew, meaning both teams progressed to the quarter-finals, and Rwanda were eliminated.

+On 3 November 2007, Josip Kuže was appointed as head coach of Rwanda on a three-year deal, but left just two months later to manage Japanese club JEF United Chiba, having managed just six matches.
+Raoul Shungu was appointed as interim manager on 11 April 2008, with Branko Tucak appointed on a permanent basis just over two months later.
+After Rwanda finished bottom of their group in the third round of 2010 FIFA World Cup qualifying, Tucak was sacked in November 2009, with Eric Nshimiyimana appointed as his replacement on an interim basis.
+In February 2010, Ghanaian Sellas Tetteh was appointed as the new national team manager.
+Under Tetteh, Rwanda qualified for the 2011 African Nations Championship, but finished bottom of their group after losing all three group stage matches.
+Tetteh resigned in September 2011.

+Milutin Sredojević was appointed as Rwanda manager in November 2011, though he was sacked in April 2013.
+Nshimiyimana was reappointed to succeed Sredojević, though he was replaced by Stephen Constantine in May 2014.
+Under Constantine, Rwanda appeared to qualify for the group stage of qualifying for the 2015 Africa Cup of Nations, but were disqualified after fielding an ineligible player in a match against Congo.
+Constantine resigned from his role in January 2015 however, in order to manage the India national team.